 Our operations team is uniquely structured to optimize the experience of our customers and distribution partners.
 These vertically focused business support teams allow us to establish a level of expertise that delivers a scalable support structure and enables us to align our services with the economic goals and specific expectations of the respective business unit.
-Each operations team is positioned to support the functions of their respective customer base and key performance indicators mark their progress toward achieving the goals established by each business unit.
-A strong network of shared services, such as marketing, legal, finance and HR, support our decentralized operating units and ensure that they are focused on the best in-class service to our customers.
-Our corporate technology department is structured to rapidly enhance and effectively maintain our products and services.
+Each operations team is positioned to support the functions of their customer base.
+Key performance indicators mark their progress toward achieving the goals established by each business unit.
+A strong network of shared services, such as marketing, legal, finance and HR, support our decentralized operating units and ensure they are focused on providing best in-class service to our customers.
+Our corporate technology department is structured to rapidly enhance, deploy and effectively maintain our products and services.

 Our operations team is structured to effectively support the individual needs of our customers.
-This support includes:
+This includes:

+- · customer onboarding;

-- · customer onboarding and data conversions;
+- · data conversions and migrations;

 - · software configurations and integrations;

-- customer support and retention:
+- · customer support and retention;

 - · customer training and activations;

-- billing and financial review;
+- · contract renewals, billing and financial review;

 - · credit underwriting and risk management;

-- · payment processing support; and
+- payment processing support; and

 - end-user customer support.

 Our technical operations team oversees the execution of development, quality control, delivery and support for our vertical software and payment processing applications.
-Applications are developed and tested according to the software development lifecycle, composed of iterative development and testing with a dedicated focus on planning and execution.
+Products are developed and tested according to the software development lifecycle, composed of iterative backlog refinement, feature prioritization, development and testing with a dedicated focus on planning and execution.
 Releases are modeled on continuous deployment and added to the live environment on a routine basis.
-Each application stack is built with redundancy to foster resiliency and built to be easily managed during a disaster recovery scenario.
-The entire solution is hosted within a managed, dedicated environment that is certified PCI-compliant to protect all personal and transactional data.
+Each application is built with redundancy to foster resiliency and built to be easily managed during a disaster recovery scenario.
+Our hosted solutions are maintained within a managed, dedicated environment which upholds multiple compliance standards according to the vertical, including but not limited to PCI, Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and National Institute of Standards and Technology ("NIST"), to protect all personal and transactional data.